oatlog/oatlog/doc/report/main.typ

 === HIR, high-level IR

 The AST is transformed into HIR -- high-level intermediate representation -- while desugaring and performing type inference.
-HIR represents rewrite rules as shown in @fig_impl_hir, as a set of premises, actions and unifications.
+HIR represents rewrite rules, as shown in @fig_impl_hir, as a set of premises, actions and unifications.

 #figure(